n64decomp/mk64/docs/BUILD_WINDOWS.md

-### These instructions are a WIP and may be missing steps

 ## Compiling mk64 Decomp In Windows

-The extraneous and convoluted process to building mk64 decomp on Windows begins with disabling your anti-virus program or adding an exception to the mk64 decomp folder and/or the msys2 installation folder.
+The extraneous and convoluted process to building mk64 decomp on Windows begins with disabling your anti-virus program or adding an exception to the mk64 decomp folder and the msys2 installation folder.
 Please note that this action may impact the security of your system.
 Prior to proceeding, make sure to understand the increased security risks that may result from this step.
 Nobody except you, is responsible and liable for your system and its security.

 ### Preamble
 Any misteps may require a complete uninstall of `MSYS2 MinGW x64` and restarting from the very beginning.
-It is unknown if `MSYS MinGW x32` works.
+It is unknown if `MSYS MinGW x32` is supported (most likely not).

 ### Step 1: Download MSYS2 MinGW x64